Philadelphia Child Visitation Lawyer

-Visitation is a critically important child care issue typically stemming from the dissolution of a marriage.
-Whether the parent without primary custody or extended family is seeking visitation rights, the court uses the same standard it does in most legal proceedings involving children: the best interests of the child.
-Therefore, if you are a party seeking visitation rights, you should retain a knowledgeable family law attorney to pursue visitation on your behalf.
+Visitation is a vital child care issue typically resulting from the dissolution of a marriage.
+Whether the parent without primary custody, or extended family is seeking visitation rights, the court uses the same standard it does in most legal proceedings involving children: the best interests of the child.
+Therefore, if you are a party seeking Visitation rights, you should retain a knowledgeable family law attorney to pursue these rights on your behalf.

 Extended Family Visitation Rights

-Family law courts nearly unanimously determine that parental visitation is in the best interest of the child; assuming the parent is deemed competent and isn't a safety risk to the child.
+Family law courts almost always determine that parental visitation is in the best interest of the child; assuming the parent is deemed competent and is not a safety risk to the child.
 However, grandparents, great-grandparents, step parents and siblings are not necessarily afforded the same consideration.
 They must meet certain standards in order to be due visitation.

-Grandparent/Great-grandparent standard: (1) The child's parent is deceased, or (2) the parents have been separated for a period of at least six months and are seeking a Divorce or are already divorced, or (3) the child lived with the grandparent for a period of at least 12 consecutive months.
+- the parents have been separated for a period of at least six months and are seeking a Divorce or are already divorced, or

-Step-parents standard: If they have stood loco in parentis of the child, meaning in place of the parent, acting as the child's primary guardian and taking on the legal responsibilities of being a parent.
+Step-parents standard: They have stood loco in parentis of the child, meaning in place of the parent, acting as the child’s primary guardian and taking on the legal responsibilities of being a parent.
 However, as mentioned previously, the key factor is the best interests of the child.

 Siblings standard: Solely, what is in the best interest of the child.

 If there is a concern over the child’s safety, it is possible that the court will order any child visitation with a particular party must be supervised.
 Generally, such a scenario exists when there is a history of abuse or neglect of the child by the parent, the parent has current criminal or drug problems, or the parent is not mentally capable of caring for the child.
 If it is determined that supervision is necessary, the court will appoint or approve an appropriate party.